JamesHuUA/AI-Lab-HIGS-C/README.md

 3. Visit [https://github.com/mozilla/geckodriver/releases/](https://github.com/mozilla/geckodriver/releases/) to download the latest, OS-specific FireFox driver.

 ## Usage
 Provided files can already be used to run an example crawl.
-To run, execute the following command in the CMD or run crawler.py in your prefered CMD:
+To run, execute the following command in the CMD or run crawler.py in your prefered IDE:

 ```bash
 python crawler.py